weilandia/coding-for-managers/class_3/resources/flow_control.md

 * infinite loop

 ## Structure
-5 min  - WarmUp
 20min - Intro to Branching & Loops
 5 min  - Break
 20min - Paired Exercises
 5 min  - WrapUp

-## WarmUp
-In your journal, with a partner, and using the internet as a tool, answer the following:
-*  What tools have you seen or used to determine what happens next in your code base?
-*  What are some use cases for each of these?

 ### Note